The Seminar: Synopsis

-After Jim spends all day outside of the office doing meaningless activities, Pam forces him to tell the camera crew why he is avoiding Tom.
+After Jim spends all day outside of the office, Pam forces him to tell the camera crew why he is avoiding Tom.
 Jim explains that he and Tom were childhood friends who were placed in separate reading groups in school.
-After his mom told him to spend time with the kids in his higher-level reading group, Jim told his friend that "my mom thinks you're too dumb to hang out with."
-Jim bumps into Tom in the break room, and tries to laugh off their history, but Tom mocks Jim for not being as successful as his superior intellect would have indicated, and snarks "Where's your jet pack, Zuckerberg?"
+After his mom told him to spend time with the kids in his higher-level reading group, Jim told Tom that "my mom thinks you're too dumb to hang out with."
+Jim bumps into Tom in the break room, and tries to laugh off their history, but Tom mocks Jim for not being as successful as his superior intellect would have indicated.

 During a break in Andy's seminar, Dwight talks to one of the attendees, a man who owns a golf supply business, and realizes this could actually be a good opportunity for the sales team.
 He, along with Phyllis and Stanley, try to rejoin Andy, who refuses at Darryl's advice.
-At the end of the seminar, Andy is able to sell three packages, thanks to the advice of Michael, who has taken a Greek persona of "Mykonos" in order to impress Holly Flax, who has broken up with AJ.
+At the end of the seminar, Andy sells three packages, thanks to the advice of Michael, who has taken a Greek persona of "Mykonos" in order to impress Holly Flax, who has broken up with A.J.
 With Holly playing his wife "Necropolis", Michael professes his love to her (in character).
-She becomes uncomfortable at this and walks away but Michael is hopeful.
+She becomes uncomfortable at this and walks away, but Michael is hopeful.

 At the end of the day, Gabe shows Erin the movie they will be watching that night, Hardware, which involves a killer robot (calling it a compromise because Erin wanted to watch WALL-E).
 As he is leaving, Andy casually loans Erin a copy of Shrek 2, saying he thinks she would like it.
 A deflated Gabe realizes that Erin is far more excited about the movie Andy recommended her than the one he picked out.